|

 The synagogue is open to visitors.
 Visits have to be announced in advance.

-Zuzana Šottová, M.A.
+Translated by: Zuzana Šottová, M.A.